 CBD for Smoking Cessation – Research Studies

-Although much more research needs to be done, a couple of recent studies in the UK produced some encouraging results.
+A couple of recent studies in the UK produced some encouraging results, although much more research needs to be done.

 A 2013 research study by CJ Morgan et al at the University College London examined the impact of CBD on tobacco addiction.
 It was a randomized, double-blind, placebo-controlled study on 24 smokers who wanted to stop smoking.
-Two groups were given either a CBD inhaler or placebo inhaler.
-They were told to use the inhaler when they felt the urge to smoke.
+Two groups were given either a CBD inhaler or placebo inhaler and they were told to use the inhaler when they felt the urge to smoke.

-The results showed a ~40% reduction in the number of cigarettes smoked by those using the CBD inhaler during the week of treatment.
-Follow-up results also indicated some maintenance of this effect.
+The results showed a ~40% reduction in the number of cigarettes smoked by those using the CBD inhaler during the week of treatment and follow-up results also indicated some maintenance of this effect.